-Pupils should be fully aware of rewards and consequences for behaviour.
-They should be encouraged to take ownership of their own behaviour to enable them to become effective members of their community.
+Pupils should be fully aware of the school behaviour and associated policies.
+They should be encouraged to take ownership of their own behaviour, and support their peers in meeting the expectations of the school's behaviour and associated policies and codes, to enable them to become effective members of their community.